Aisyahrahmap/IT-Specialist-Data-Analytics-3/README.md

     - Non-maleficence: avoid violence or harm to research participants
     - Distributive Justice: Research participants should be selected fairly.
 Therefore, the burdens and benefits of the research must be fair.

- 5. PCI DSS adalah singkatan dari Payment Card Industry Data Security Standard.
-Ini adalah serangkaian standar keamanan yang bertujuan untuk melindungi data pemegang kartu dan mengurangi risiko penipuan dan pencurian data.
+ 5. PCI DSS stands for Payment Card Industry Data Security Standard.
+It is a set of security standards that aim to protect cardholder data and reduce the risk of fraud and data theft.

  ### Describe best practices for responsible data handling
  1. Methods of handling PII